 Pediatric Critical Care Fellowship

-Fellows will gain in-depth medical knowledge, technical skills and clinical experience necessary to provide comprehensive, multidisciplinary care for critically ill children.
-Areas of focus include neurological and neuromuscular diseases, respiratory and cardiac diseases, trauma, multiple organ dysfunction and organ transplantation, as well as the care of children with sepsis, viral and toxin-related infections, and other forms of critical illness.
+Fellows will gain in-depth medical knowledge, technical skills, and clinical experience necessary to provide comprehensive, multidisciplinary care for critically ill children.
+Areas of focus include neurological and neuromuscular diseases, respiratory and cardiac diseases, trauma, multiple organ dysfunction and organ transplantation, critical care nephrology as well as the care of children with sepsis, viral and toxin-related infections, and other forms of critical illness.
+Among the 20 pediatric critical care medicine trained faculty in the Department of Critical Care Medicine, 8 faculty are dually trained in other subspecialties, including adult critical care medicine, cardiology, clinical informatics, infectious diseases, and nephrology.

 Our goal is to develop pediatric intensivists with the skills and experience to pursue successful academic careers.
 We offer extensive opportunities for dedicated research training, with the majority of our pediatric critical care faculty holding NIH grants.
 A typical fellow will spend 17 months engaged in research and other scholarly activities.